 The motivations for undergoing rhinoplasty can vary significantly from person to person.
-However, throughout my years performing rhinoplasty here in Chicago, I’ve heard a handful of concerns more frequently than others.
+However, as a facial plastic surgeon with years performing rhinoplasty (nose job) here in Chicago, I’ve heard a handful of concerns more frequently than others.
 If any of these 6 requests resonate with you, know you are not alone!

 During your own rhinoplasty consultation, I’ll listen closely to your specific concerns and help you choose a surgical approach that’s likely to give you your desired results.
 We’ll discuss the techniques that will likely be best for your situation, and we’ll dive deeper into the nuances of surgery, from the type of incision I’ll use to details about recuperation.